Md-Omar-Shahariar/OCR-image-processing/README.md

 Each extractor runs entirely within your session; no files are persisted after processing.

-## Google Vision Title Extractor (Optional)
+## Google Vision Workflows

-Need higher-fidelity title, URL, and snippet detection for dense SERP screenshots?
-Use the Vision workflow at `/vision-extractor`, powered by the `/api/process-image-vision` route:
+Need higher-fidelity extraction for dense layouts?
+Two Google Vision flows are available once you provide an API key:

+- **Title & Link mode** – UI at `/vision-extractor`, API at `/api/process-image-vision`, best for SERP screenshots (`TEXT_DETECTION`).
+- **Full Page mode** – UI at `/vision-fullpage`, API at `/api/process-fullpage-vision`, best for scans or documents (`DOCUMENT_TEXT_DETECTION`).

+> Tip: the standard `/text-extractor` and `/title-extractor` pages now include an engine selector so you can swap between CopyFish and Google Vision without leaving the workflow.
+The dedicated Vision pages remain available if you prefer a Vision-only environment.

+Setup steps:

 1. In Google Cloud Console, enable the Vision API for your project and create an API key (or restrict an existing one to Vision only).
 2. Store the key in `.env.local` under `GOOGLE_VISION_API_KEY`.
 Restart `npm run dev` so Next.js picks it up.
-3. Drop SERP screenshots into the Google Vision extractor UI; it calls `images:annotate` with `TEXT_DETECTION`, then feeds the cleaned text into the same `extractSearchResults` helper as the OCR.Space workflow.
+3. Drop screenshots into the respective Vision workflow—each route calls `images:annotate` with the feature type listed above, then either parses titles/links or normalizes the full transcript.

-If you need to tweak the Vision payload, update `src/pages/api/process-image-vision.ts`—the core request looks like:
+If you need to tweak the Vision payload, update `src/pages/api/process-image-vision.ts` or `src/pages/api/process-fullpage-vision.ts`—the core request looks like:

 ```ts
 await fetch(